TMJ & Headaches

 - Joint surgery – last result in severe TMD cases, surgical correction may be required.

-Please contact PDG for more information or to schedule a consultation!
+Please contact PDG for more information or to schedule a consultation on our dental health services!